BigPolarBear1/factorization/README.md

 key here is actually force it to share factors between coefficients and roots on both sides of the congruence resulting in more known factors then what SIQS for example is able to achieve* I see how it can be done now... let me start working towards something tomorrow... atleast get a first implementation ready that forces known factors on both sides simultainously.
 I also tried to get claude to understand my work, but it keep building a wrong model of what I'm trying to do.. which is good.. meaning it still completely sucks at math at a research level aside from writing code for known and documented things.
 Humans still have the edge... for now.

+Update: Doing some more thinking.. yea... this you need to integrate into the find_same() shit I was doing earlier... and represent fval as some small multiple of the B-smooth you are trying to find near duplicates of.
+That then basically splits the other side into multiple parts which are easier to sieve predictably.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>